karlssberg/Motiv/README.md

 # Motiv

-### Turn your if-statements into _why did it do that_ statements
+### Turn your if-statements into _why_ statements

-Motiv is a .NET library lets you decompose your logical expressions into _logical propositions_.
-By propositions we mean a logical statement that can be either `true` or `false`, such as _sun is shining_ or _is even number_.
-However, this library goes a step further by allowing you to associate metadata with the proposition for when it is either `true` or `false` and have it returned when resolved.
-The power that this library delivers is in the ability to combine propositions to form new ones, and have the assertions (and optionally metadata) from the underlying propositions filtered and aggregated so that the final result is a human-readable list of assertions (and optionally metadata) that explain why the final result was either `true` or `false`.
+Motiv is a .NET library that supercharges your boolean logic.

+It allows you to package your boolean expressions into strongly typed propositions which can then be re-used, re-combined and then queried to determine if they are satisfied by a given model—thus simplifying the deduplication of your domain logic.

+Optionally, custom objects (referred to here as _metadata_) can be associated with propositions so that when models are evaluated, only those propositions that actually influenced the final boolean result have their metadata yielded.

+Typically, the metadata is a human-readable `string` that explains why a proposition was satisfied or not (referred to here as an _assertion_), but it could equally be a POCO object that contains explanations in different languages, or even a stateful object to drive behavior elsewhere in an application.

 #### What can I use the metadata for?
-* **User feedback** - You require your application to provide detailed and accurate feedback to the user about why a certain decisions were  made.
+* **User feedback** - You require an application to provide detailed and accurate feedback to the user about why a certain decisions were made.
 * **Debugging** - Quickly understand why a certain condition was met, or not.
 This can be especially useful in complex logical expressions where it might not be immediately clear which part of the expression was responsible for the final result.